Delineo-Disease-Modeling/infrastructure/README.md

 For the `control-plane` and `web-ui` services, you'll also need to authenticate with GitHub.
 First, create a [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the scope `repo`.
+Note that this token allows access to any repositories you have access to.
+Give it a meaningful name, and ensure you keep it secure.
+We recommend leaving "Expiration" at its default (or shorter).

 Then, create the file `<environment>/<service>/.auto.tfvars.json` with the following contents:

 ```